samschott/maestral/docs/background/sync_logic.rst

 1) :meth:`SyncEngine.wait_for_remote_changes` blocks until remote changes are available.

-2) :meth:`SyncEngine.get_remote_changes` lists all remote changes since the last sync.
+2) :meth:`SyncEngine.list_remote_changes` lists all remote changes since the last sync.
    Those events are processed at follows:

    * Events for entries which are excluded by selective sync and hard-coded file names